 - Lab/Clinical performance will be graded on a pass/fail basis.
 Skills competencies must be successfully passed prior to going into clinical rotation.
 A passing grade in both paperwork and weekly grades combined must be earned to pass the course.
 A failure in clinical will result in a grade of "F" in the course.
 Any student that is banned or barred from a clinical agency cannot complete requirement and will withdraw from the nursing program or not be admitted.
 A student who does not perform satisfactorily in the clinical area will be counseled by the appropriate clinical instructor.
 Four (4) unsatisfactory clinical days in the program will constitute failing the program.
 Two (2) in a semester may result in a failing grade for the course.

 - The following are reasons for Unsatisfactory Clinical Performance:

-- Note: Points marked in bold will result in an unsatisfactory day AND zero -0- on clinical paperwork which cannot be made up.
+- Note: Points marked in bold will result in a minimum of unsatisfactory day AND zero -0on clinical paperwork which cannot be made up.
+Further evaluation of incident may be

+required.

-- Any medication errors
+- o Any medication errors

 - o Insubordination

 - o Failure to follow dress code

-- o Sexual Harassment
+- Sexual Harassment

-- o Failure to follow attendance policy
+- Failure to follow attendance policy

 - Tobacco/ e-cigarette use during clinical shift

 - Cell phone or mobile device use (unauthorized)

 - Disrespect toward others

 - o Pattern of tardiness

-- Using ink pen in Simulation
+- o Using ink pen in Simulation

 - o Failure to follow safety